Parents of missing 7-month-old California boy are charged with murder

 The boy hasn't been found, and authorities said they believe he is dead.

-The couple were arrested Friday, a little more than a week after Rebecca Haro told authorities she was changing her son's diaper outside a store in the San Bernardino County community of Yucaipa when she was assaulted and left unconscious.
+Last week, the couple urged the public to help find their son.
+They were arrested Friday, a little more than a week after Rebecca Haro told authorities she was changing her son's diaper outside a store in the San Bernardino County community of Yucaipa when she was assaulted and left unconscious.
 She told deputies that when she awoke, her son was gone.